 Anna's recipe uses a combination of pumpkin, lime, chili and dukkah, which I absolutely love.
 However I wanted a heartier dish, so I decided to bulk it up with the addition of quinoa, herbs and lightly toasted sunflower seeds.

-You can use whatever herbs or greens you like in this quinoa salad.
-I've used a combination of parsley and mint, but try rocket (arugala), watercress, or baby kale.
+You can use whatever herbs or greens you like in this pumpkin quinoa salad.
+I've used a combination of parsley and mint, but try arugula, watercress, or baby kale.
 I've tried them all, and they all work well.

-This Roasted Pumpkin Quinoa Salad also makes great left overs.
+This Roasted Pumpkin Quinoa Salad also makes great leftovers.
 Just make sure the pumpkin has cooled before you add the greens.